-Temperature – Watermelons like it hot, between 60-70 degrees F. (15-21 C.) at night and between 80-95 degrees F. (29-35 C.) during the day, preferably higher.
+Temperature – Watermelons like it hot, between 60 and 70 degrees F. (16-21 C.) at night and between 80 and 95 degrees F. (27-35 C.) during the day, preferably higher.
 If the temps are lower than this, plant growth slows.
 If temperatures are low in your area, this may very possibly be the reason for small watermelons.

 Pests and disease – If you have small, misshapen fruit, the culprit might be an aphid infestation.
 The aphids act as vectors introducing the mosaic virus.
 Additional symptoms are small, mottled leaves and short vines.
 The aphids will be easy to spot since they exude sticky black honeydew that is visible.
 Look for the insects on the underside of the leaves.

 To control mosaic virus, you need to get rid of the aphids.
 First, remove and destroy and infected plants, detritus and weeds from around the watermelons.
 Use an insecticidal soap to get rid of the aphids.
-Mix 2 ½ to 5 tablespoons of soap per gallon of water and apply early in the morning.
+Mix 2 ½ to 5 tablespoons (37-74 ml.) of soap per gallon of water and apply early in the morning.
 Take care to spray heavily under the leaves as well as on their surface.
-Repeat the spraying every 4-7 days until aphid free.
+Repeat the spraying every four to seven days until aphid free.

 Location – Planting watermelons in the wrong soil can also slow their growth.
 They like sandy loam amended with organic matter and fine sand.
 Heavy soils are a disaster for growing watermelons.

 A final possibility for small watermelons…maybe you haven’t waited long enough.
-Watermelons grow quickly, but they need at least 70-130 days to mature.
+Watermelons grow quickly, but they need at least 70 to 130 days to mature.

 Also, if your vines set many fruit, you may want to remove some of it.
 If the plant it trying to nourish lots of fruit, they will never attain any great size.
 That’s how giant pumpkins are grown.
 Only the largest fruit is left on the vine to languish and grow to gigantic proportions.
 Try, as painful as it may be, to remove all but a few fruit from the vine and see if they don’t begin attaining some size and heft.